apollographql/apollo-client/docs/source/apollo-client/core.md

 - `variables: Object` The variables to pass along with the query.
 - `forceFetch: boolean` (Optional, default is `false`) If true, send the query to the server directly without any pre-processing.
 If false, check if we have some of the data for the query on the client already, and send a minimized query to the server to refetch only the objects we don't have already.
 - `returnPartialData: boolean` (Optional, default is `false`) If false, wait until the query has finished the initial load from the server to return any data.
 If true, return any data we might happen to already have in the store immediately.
 If you pass true for this option, your UI should be ready to deal with the possibility that it will get a partial result at first.
+- `pollInterval: number` (Optional, default is no polling).
+Setting a polling interval (in ms) will refetch your query from the server (forceFetch) on the interval rate provided by the key.

 <h4 id="QueryObservable" title="QueryObservable">QueryObservable</h4>